PhilippEberl/data-stewardship/README.md

-# Performance comparisson between AutoML, Hillclimbing and Simulated Annealing
+# Performance comparison between AutoML, Hillclimbing and Simulated Annealing

 This experiment compares the performance between AutoML, hillclimbing and simulated annealing.
 In order to compare the results the Negative Mean Squarred Error (NMSE) and R<sup>2</sup> score are calculated and displayed.